2b-t/docker-realtime/doc/PreemptRt.md

 #### 1.2.1 Ubuntu real-time kernel (recommended)

 From Ubuntu 22.04 onwards there is a [real-time kernel based on `PREEMPT_RT` already available out of the box](https://ubuntu.com/blog/real-time-ubuntu-released).
-For **personal use** you can **register up to five machines for free** while commercial customers will have to sign up for a [subscription](https://ubuntu.com/pro/subscribe).
+For **personal and small-scale commercial use** you can **register up to five machines for free** while commercial customers will have to sign up for a [subscription](https://ubuntu.com/pro/subscribe).
 This is by far the easiest installation method so I can highly recommend it!

 For this you will have to register for [**Ubuntu One**](https://login.ubuntu.com/).
 You can then log into [**Ubuntu Pro**](https://ubuntu.com/pro/) with it.
 Your dashboard on Ubuntu Pro will show your current **token**, I have blurred mine out in the following screenshot.
 Copy it, you will need it for registering new machines.